Wave cloud

 That wave cloud pattern formed over the Île Amsterdam, in the lower left corner at the tip of the triangular formation, in the far southern Indian Ocean.

 A wave cloud is a cloud form created by atmospheric internal waves.

 Wave cloud pattern in Tadrart region.

-Unusual wave clouds over the Aral Sea, seen from NASA's Water satellite on March 12, 2009.
+Unusual wave clouds over the Aral Sea, seen from NASA's Aqua satellite on March 12, 2009.

 Wave cloud pattern in Germany on August 25, 2020.